 The Company often receives cash payments from customers in advance of the Company's performance for limited production run orders resulting in contract liabilities.
 These contract liabilities are classified in accrued expenses in the Consolidated Balance Sheets based on the timing of when the Company expects to recognize revenue, which is typically less than a year.
 The net decrease or increase in the contract liabilities is primarily driven by order activity for limited runs requiring deposits offset by the recognition of revenue and application of deposit on the receivables ledger for such activity during the period.
-The activity in the advanced deposits for the twelve months ended December 29, 2018, December 30, 2017, and December 31, 2016 is as follows:
+The activity in the advanced deposits for the year ended December 28, 2019, December 29, 2018, and December 30, 2017 is as follows:

-2018 2017 2016 Beginning contract liability \$ 5,717 \$ 8,212 \$ 6,674 Revenue recognized from contract liabilities included in the beginning balance (5,717) (7,820) (5,894) Increases due to cash received, net of amounts recognized in revenue during the period 6,013 5,325 7,432 Ending contract liability \$ 6,013 \$ 5,717 \$ 8,212
+2019 2018 2017 Beginning contract liability \$ 6,013 \$ 5,717 \$ 8,212 Revenue recognized from contract liabilities included in the beginning balance (5,873) (5,717) (7,820) Increases due to cash received, net of amounts recognized in revenue during the period 4,545 6,013 5,325 Ending contract liability \$ 4,685 \$ 6,013 \$ 5,717